takobell1988/jfrog/README.txt

 ! ### WELCOME TO MY JFROG SERVICES APP ### !

-The purpose of the application is: to identify faulty versions of our services in our company.
+The purpose of the application is:
+TO IDENTIFY FAULTY VERSIONS IN OUR COMPANY, AND RECORD THEM IN THE DB.

-The main table of services is displayed by the microservice called "pondpulse", the number of the service version increases every one minute.
+The main table of services is displayed by the microservice called "pondpulse", which increments the services version every minute.

-When the "flytrap" application will run every 30 seconds - it will check whether faulty versions are displayed in the pondpulse table.
+The "flytrap" application checks the pondpulse table every 30 seconds for any faulty versions.

 ** faulty versions are ** :

-"slow" for versions 1.1.0 to 1.1.3
+versions 1.1.0 to 1.1.3 - are "SLOW"
-"insecure" for versions 1.0.1 to 1.0.3
+versions 1.0.1 to 1.0.3 - are "INSECURE"

-The "flytrap" app will send a POST request to the "pondpules" microservice in order to change the state of the service to "insecure" / "slow".
+A POST request will be sent to the "pondpules" microservice by the "flytrap" app to change the service state to "insecure" / "slow".

 The purpose of the "postgribbit" microservice is to "fetch" the service table from the "pondpulse" application,